-Nothing riles my rancor more than reading disinformation spread by so-called “experts” who don’t know what they’re talking about.
-There’s a widely held view out there that the length of a blog post should be limited to only about 300 words maximum.
-Others might stretch that to 500 words or less but the general concensus is readers suffer from Attention Deficit Disorder (notice the tongue in my cheek) and can’t focus long enough to read anything longer.
+There seems to be a widely held view out there that blog posts should be limited to only about 300 words maximum.
+Others stretch that to 500 words or less.
+They justify their opinion by saying readers suffer from Attention Deficit Disorder and can’t focus long enough to read anything more.

 Makes sense .. right?

 Hmm ..
-I have to admit that I’ve always had a problem with this point of view.
-First of all rigid opinions about how long a post should be insults the majority of us who don’t have an attention issue.
+I have to admit I’ve always had a problem with this point of view.
+First of all it blanketly insults the majority of us who don’t have ADD.
 Secondly, I believe in a conversational style of blog post writing which doesn’t lend well to short, pithy posts.

 Don’t get me wrong because I’m a firm believer in brevity.
 In fact, when I practiced law I had it down to an art form.